 So, what to do about it?
 Here are a few points.

 - If the business is not profitable there is no cash management strategy that will solve this.
-Your %Gross Profit must be high enough to cover fixed costs and debt repayments (I discuss %GP in other blogs).
+Your %Gross Profit must be high enough to cover fixed costs and debt repayments (Learn more about %GP here).
 If you are profitable that does not remove the cash flow challenge as the profit is recorded when you invoice - not when the money hits the bank account.

 - Understand what your true break-even sales level is each month.
 This is not just the break even to cover fixed costs but to have enough money left after tax to pay off loans and pay the owners (if they don’t get a wage)

 - Take every option you can to get paid in cash (i.e. credit card or EFTPOS)

 - If you offer customers credit make sure your terms of trade are clear and you check the references of the customer.

 - Never give people extended credit terms – you are not a bank.